xmonader/3bot/specs/urls.md

 # 3bot urls and ssl

-In a 3bot record on the blockchain, an ip address and doublename (xxxxx.yyyy) are registered.
+In a 3bot record on the blockchain, an ip address and doublename (xxxxx.yyyyy) are registered.

 The ip address is the one from the location where the 3bot is deployed.